Computational hardness assumption: Unique games

-Small Set Expansion
+Small set expansion

-Closely related to the Unique Label Cover problem is the Small Set Expansion (SSE) problem: Given a graph $G = (V,E)$, find a small set of vertices (of size $n/\log(n)$) whose edge expansion is minimal.
+Closely related to the unique label cover problem is the small set expansion (SSE) problem: Given a graph $G = (V,E)$, find a small set of vertices (of size $n/\log(n)$) whose edge expansion is minimal.

-It is known that if SSE is hard to approximate, then so is Unique Label Cover.
-Hence, the Small Set Expansion Hypothesis, which postulates that SSE is hard to approximate, is a stronger (but closely related) assumption than the Unique Game Conjecture.
+It is known that if SSE is hard to approximate, then so is unique label cover.
+Hence, the small set expansion hypothesis, which postulates that SSE is hard to approximate, is a stronger (but closely related) assumption than the unique game conjecture.
 Some approximation problems are known to be SSE-hard (i.e. at least as hard as approximating SSE).